 'Non-physical backhaul' means that at unidirectional entry or exit points the volume of gas is nominated to flow in the opposite direction to the physical flow.
-TSOs offer firm capacity only in one direction, and the capacity offered in the other direction - non-physical backhaul - is interruptible capacity.
-ENTSOG received stakeholder feedback that the non-physical backhaul can be viewed as conditional firm capacity product.
-ENTSOG does not support such an approach as ENTSOG believes that conditional firm capacity falls into the category of firm capacity, whereas non-physical backhaul is interruptible capacity.
+TSOs offer firm capacity only in one direction, and the capacity offered in the other direction is interruptible, non-physical backhaul.

 Article 16 describes the methodology for pricing interruptible capacity products, which applies to all standard interruptible capacity products regardless of the direction of the gas flow at a given IP.
 ENTSOG believes that non-physical backhaul capacity is an interruptible product, priced as set out in the TAR NC.
-ENTSOG received stakeholder feedback that it is unclear how to price non-physical backhaul capacity as there is only the reference price at a uni-directional point in the direction of the gas flow and no reference price at such point in the opposite direction, i.e. direction of non-physical backhaul.
-ENTSOG concluded that there is no issue with pricing non-physical backhaul using the same pricing procedure as is applied for all the points where interruptible capacity, including non-physical capacity, is offered.
-For example, the following approaches can be possible: